-Great Bend natives Randy and Lisa Parr will talk about their mission work in Mexico during the next Great Bend Aglow meeting, set for Saturday, Jan.
-12, at Perkins Family Restaurant, 2920 10th St. Sign-in and social time start at 9 a.m., and the meeting starts at 9:30 a.m.
+Great Bend Aglow will meet Saturday, Feb.
+9, at Perkins Family Restaurant, 2920 10th St. The guest speakers are Mark and Krista Ball, Great Bend.
+Sign-in and social time begin at 9 a.m.
+The meeting starts at 9:30 am.
 Everyone is welcome to attend.

 ELLINWOOD - Ellinwood Knights of Columbus are having a fish fry from 5-7 p.m. on Friday, Feb.
 15, at St. Joseph Parish Center, 110 W. 2nd St. Proceeds go to area charities; the suggested donation is $8 for people 11 years of age and old, and $3 for children under 10.

 GALATIA - Pastor Adam Wutka invites every to a German and English Hymn-sing and fellowship from 2-4 p.m. this Sunday, Feb.
 10, at St. Paul Lutheran Church in Galatia.
 "Bring a friend, and if you like, bring a favorite hymn (and the music if you have it).
 Come and share in some musical thanksgiving!"

 First Christian Church, 5230 Broadway Ave. in Great Bend, will be holding a benefit garage sale from 8 a.m. to 2 p.m. on Saturday, Feb.
 16, to benefit the families of Cody Clark and Michael Tysver, two young men who were injured in Tempe, Ariz.
 Cody's dad Todd Clark is a member of the congregation at First Christian.